 Room size at the Disney moderate hotels are about 50 sq ft larger than the value rooms and offer two queen beds or a king bed.
 They also offer a child-size pull out bed, which makes the Disney Moderate Resorts a better option for families of 5.
 The Fort Wilderness cabins are unique in that they can sleep up to 6 guests and have a full-size kitchen.
 Due to this, the room sizes are much bigger than the standard moderate room of 314 sq ft.

-Pools at the Disney Moderate Resorts are beautifully themed and all have a water slide and hot tubs.
+Pools at the Moderate Disney Resorts are beautifully themed and all have a water slide and hot tubs.
 This is a missing feature at the Disney Value Resorts and a deal-breaker for my family when we visit in the summer.
 Because my kids love the pool waterslides, and we choose to take a mid-day break when we visit during the warmer months, we decide between moderates and deluxe options only.

-All Disney Moderate Resorts offer bus transportation to the parks.
+All Disney Moderate Hotels offer bus transportation to the parks.
 The Caribbean Beach offers the Disney Skyliner gondolas which take you to Epcot and Hollywood Studios.
 Fort Wilderness also offers guests the option of a ferry to Magic Kingdom.

-Disney Moderate Resorts: Ranked and Rated
+Best Disney Moderate Resorts: Ranked and Rated

 Port Orleans French Quarter

+To me, this is the best Disney Moderate Resort.
 I love this hotel!
 Ok, so I’m a little biased because one of my favorite cities is New Orleans.
 The magnolia trees, cobblestone streets, gas lamps, iron fences, and jazz music are tough to top.
 We recently shared our love for this city with our children when we visited New Orleans on our summer 2019 road trip.
 This hotel sure does capture the spirit of the Big Easy.

-Besides its French Quarter charm, the next best part about this hotel is that it is the smallest of the Disney Moderate Resorts.
+Besides its French Quarter charm, the next best part about this hotel is that it is the smallest of the Moderate Disney Resorts.
 This means two things – one, there are fewer people staying at the hotel, and two – there is only one bus stop and the buses are rarely full.
 If you have ever used the Disney transportation buses, then you know that this is a huge perk!
 I also love the food options here too.

 - Cajun cuisine like jambalaya at the quick-service restaurant